eduardo-canelas/Golf-Tournament-Database/README.md

 # Golf-Tournament-Database
-This project is a Golf Tournament Database implemented in C programming language.
-It provides a console-based interface allowing users to manage player information efficiently.
+Designed and implemented a Golf Tournament Database system in C programming language.
+This project demonstrates my proficiency in software development and database management.
+In this project, I applied fundamental programming concepts, including file handling, data structures, and modular programming, to create a robust and user-friendly application.